amelv/spotify-sync/README.md

-# Getting Started with Create React App
+# React App that will sync your Spotify Account's Songs and Albums

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts